 - Fri, Aug 19th 8:30pm

 Chicago becomes a battleground for two gangs looking to dominate the streets in this series pilot that aims to portray a more complex human reality than the controversial CHI-RAQ.
 “We are living what Spike Lee is trying to sell with his story,” says writer/producer William Pierce.
 Just home from prison, Marshawn Adams (Lane), the youngest son of a pastor and brother to a police officer (Henderson), signals a new era for the Black Hustlers, a gang in direct conflict with drug-dealing matriarch Kika, whose son Diablo (Santiago) heads the Spanish Angels.
 The film was shot entirely on Chicago’s South Side with a team combining local acting talent, recent film school grads, and gang members.
 DCP digital.
 (BS)

-AUGUST 19 & 24: Executive producer Rodger Jackson, director Lawrence Lee Wallace, actors José Santiago, Simeon Henderson, and additional cast and crew will be present for audience discussion at both screenings.
+AUGUST 19 & 24: Executive producers Rodger Jackson and Noel Occomy, director Lawrence Lee Wallace, actors Eric Lane (8/19 only), José Santiago, Simeon Henderson, and additional cast and crew will be present for audience discussion at both screenings.

 2016, China L. Colston, USA, 89 min.
 With China L. Colston, David Roberts.

 - Tue, Aug 23rd 8:15pm

 The ticking of her biological clock brings Emon (former Chicagoan Colston), a hard-driving executive in line for a big promotion, to a decision not shared by her amiable husband Idreese (Roberts) in this intimate drama.
 A guilty secret buried in her past and an unspoken trauma lurking in his bring on a crisis, as the future of their seemingly perfect marriage hangs in the balance.
 Facing unfinished business with former partners and making peace with actions that cannot be undone become the keys to healing.
 (BS)